mikey242/kudos-donations/readme.txt

 * *NEW* Add ability to choose custom theme color.
 * Log file is cleared once it reaches 2MB.
 * Implementation of dependency injection using PHP-DI.
 This will result in faster, cleaner and easier to maintain code.
-* Use Laravel-Mix for building assets.
+* Switch to Laravel-Mix for building assets.
 * Move goal icon in front of goal amount.
 * Update Mollie API client to 2.36.1
 * Update ActionScheduler to 3.2.1